-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ~ The proposal is not located directly adjacent to residential uses.
-Buffers are provided along the perimeters.
-19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments.
-V The proposal is not located directly adjacent to residential uses.
-Buffers are provided along the perimeters.
-20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ~ Setbacks and building heights are in compliance with the LDC.
-21 Community Form/Land Use Guideline 3: Compatibility A.24: Parking, loading and delivery areas located adjacent to residential areas are designed to minimize adverse impacts of lighting, noise and other potential impacts, and that these areas are located to avoid negatively impacting motorists, residents and pedestrians. ✓ The proposal is not located directly adjacent to residential uses.
-Buffers are provided along the perimeters.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. √ All required buffers are being provided.
+19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. √ All required buffers are being provided.
+20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ✓ Parking is encroaching into one of the setbacks adjacent to a residential use but commercial zoning.
+The LBA requirements will be met.
+21 Community Form/Land Use Guideline 3: Compatibility A.24: Parking, loading and delivery areas located adjacent to residential areas are designed to minimize adverse impacts of lighting, noise and other potential impacts, and that these areas are located to avoid negatively impacting motorists, residents and pedestrians. √ All required buffers are being provided.
 22 Community Form/Land Use Guideline 3: Compatibility A.24: The proposal includes screening and buffering of parking and circulation areas adjacent to the street, and uses design features or landscaping to fill gaps created by surface parking lots.
-Parking areas and garage doors are oriented to the side or back of buildings rather than to the street. ✓ The proposal is not located directly adjacent to residential uses.
-Buffers are provided along the perimeters.
+Parking areas and garage doors are oriented to the side or back of buildings rather than to the street. ✓ All required buffers are being provided.
 23 Community Form/Land Use Guideline 3: Compatibility A.25: Parking garages are integrated into their surroundings and provide an active, inviting street-level appearance.
 NA The proposal does not include any parking garages.
-24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. - A waiver is being requested to allow an LED sign to be located closer than permitted to residential property.
+24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. √ Signs will meet LDC requirements.